 IN THE GAME SPONSORSHIP OPPORTUNITIES

-IN THE GAME 2022’S structure was uniquely choreographed to establish a dialogue, network, and solution-oriented approach to challenges and action.
-IN THE GAME platforms kept our guests talking and learning together!
-We had a variety of dine around lunches, tours, plenary speakers, and receptions to show off our community + share great ideas.
-We also held Community Challenge Studios to workshop plans for communities looking to turn challenges into opportunities.
+IN THE GAME will be an experience like no other!
+We will have a uniquely choreographed series of interactions to establish a dialogue, network, and solution-oriented approach to challenges and action.
+IN THE GAME platforms keep our guests talking and learning together!
+We have a variety of opportunities for sponsors to shine through dine around lunches, tours, plenary speakers, and receptions to show off solutions + share great ideas.
+We also will host a Community Challenge Workshop to focus on projects that communities are looking to move forward by turning challenges into opportunities.

-If you'd like to partner with us and help make IN THE GAME a great conference,
+If you'd like to partner with us and help make IN THE GAME the most amazing vibrant downtown event, check out the 2024 IN THE GAME Sponsorship Opportunities.

 HIGHLIGHTS | IN THE GAME 2022’S structure was uniquely choreographed to establish a dialogue, network, and solution-oriented approach to challenges and action.
 IN THE GAME platforms kept our guests talking and learning together!
 We had a variety of dine around lunches, tours, plenary speakers, and receptions to show off our the community + share great ideas.
 We also held Community Challenge Studios to workshop plans for communities looking to turn challenges into opportunities.